hibothost/JRJ_v1.0.1/README.md

 - `is_plot_corner` — tag any station (including `start` and `end`) that's an actual parcel boundary corner.
 Only tagged stations feed ABSTRACT and AREA.
+- **Angle corrections aren't an input at all.** The opening pair is fixed at 0; the closing pair auto-computes so their average lands exactly on `(2 × number of stations)` — the target misclosure observed consistently across real jobs — split by a minimal ±2 offset.
+The resulting per-station angular misclosure is always exactly `2`.
 - `measured_total_distance` — the one figure that genuinely can't be derived from this traverse's own coordinates (verified against the original file: it's roughly 2.4× this polygon's own perimeter, i.e. the